13 Surprising Facts About The Aviator

 The Marilyn Monroe-inspired pictures, taken by Herb Ritts for a Teen Vogue cover, caught Scorsese's eye.
 Stefani told MTV the story, as she heard it from DiCaprio.
 “Martin Scorsese’s driving in New York City and he sees my Teen Vogue cover on the side of a bus stop shelter.
 And he’s like, ’Who’s that girl?
 Let’s get her!’
 I had Leonardo DiCaprio tell me the whole story in Martin Scorsese’s voice, so it was pretty bizarre.”
 Stefani portrayed Jean Harlow; it was her first film role.

-Screenwriter John Logan (Gladiator, Skyfall) came up with an original script of 225 pages, to the then "joyous" Mann.
+Screenwriter John Logan (Gladiator, Skyfall) came up with an original script of 225 pages.
 DiCaprio read each draft and talked with Logan about history and read Senate transcripts of the Hughes trials.
-Logan, DiCaprio, and Scorsese went through the scripts page by page, with DiCaprio reading Hughes' part and Logan reading all of the others.
+Logan, DiCaprio, and Scorsese went through the scripts page by page, with DiCaprio reading Hughes's part and Logan reading all the others.

 According to the official production notes, the Titanic star learned how to fly Hughes' "daredevil" aerial maneuvers.
 He also read several books about Hughes, listened to tape recordings of him, watched his old movies, and talked about Hughes with Jane Russell (star of Hughes' The Outlaw) and Terry Moore (Hughes' alleged wife), in addition to working with Dr. Jeffrey Schwartz of UCLA, a leading physician on obsessive compulsive disorder.